10 Largest Companies in New Zealand

 The company currently serves New Zealand, Australia, the Americas, Europe, Asia, the Pacific Islands, and Africa with their building products, concrete, distribution expertise, and residential and development construction services.

-Fletcher Building Australia is a major division of the company, with 225 retail sites in the country (source: Fletcher Building).
+Fletcher Building Australia is a significant company division with 225 retail sites in the country (source: Fletcher Building).

 Fletcher Building is headquartered in Auckland and is one of New Zealand’s largest companies.
 Its predecessor, Fletcher Challenge, was New Zealand’s largest multinational business.